maxime-lair/maxime-lair/roadTo/os_concepts/sockets.md

 **UDP sockets** do not have a established state.
 A UDP server process handles incoming datagrams from all remote clients sequentially through the same socket.
 UDP sockets are not identified by the remote address, but only by the local address.

 This is a less reliable type of socket, but It focuses on delivery speed.
-If you already have a protocol on higher OSI layer that implements session and reliability, then **UDP** is better.
+If you already have a protocol on higher OSI layer that implements session and reliability, then **UDP** could be considered.
 Whenever there is a high bandwidth requirement, or you need to implement **multicast**, you can consider this socket type.
 In case of weather data for example, you do not care if you miss out on a few seconds data, but you care to receive it as fast as possible to prepare for a storm or earthquake.

 They are represented by the family/type: **AF_INET**/**SOCK_DGRAM**